 Town of the City of Galesburg

-The Assessor’s Office is now open to the public.
+The Assessor's Office has reopened to the public.
+PROPERLY WORN MASKES ARE REQUIRED.
 Due to social distancing guidelines only three people are allowed in the office at the same time and visitors are required to wear a mask.
 You can call the office to schedule an appointment to see the Assessor or complete an exemption application.
 If you come to the office without an appointment and there are three people in the office, you will have to wait outside until someone leaves and office staff notify you that you may enter the office.

 For more information, please call the office at 309-345-3845 or email us at firstname.lastname@example.org